General questions about the digital app version.

 I’ve heard that your Geometry has SAT and ACT prep “built-in.”
 What exactly does this mean?

-The best way to tell is to have him/her take our pre-algebra placement test.
-The instructions for the test explain how to evaluate the results (see first page of the link just given).
+The best way to tell is to have them take our Pre-Algebra placement test.
+The instructions for the test explain how to evaluate the results (see the first page of the link just given).
 However, if the results are somewhat inconclusive then you could also give the student our Math 7 placement test (Math 7 is the level before pre-algebra).
-If that test seems too simple for him/her then it’s probably best to go ahead and sign up for our pre-algebra free trial, especially if the child has had some exposure to basic math and can handle the concept of using a letter (usually an x) to represent a missing number in an equation.back to top
+If that test seems too simple for them then it’s probably best to go ahead and sign up for our Pre-Algebra Free Trial, especially if the student has had some exposure to basic math and can handle the concept of using a letter (usually an x) to represent a missing number in an equation.

-The best way to tell is to have him/her take our algebra 1 placement test.
-The instructions for the test explain how to evaluate the results (see first page of the link just given).
-However, if the results are somewhat inconclusive then you could give the student our pre-algebra placement test.
-If that seems too simple for him/her then it’s probably best to go ahead and sign up for our algebra 1 free trial, especially if the child is 13 or older. back to top
+The best way to tell is to have them take our Algebra 1 placement test.
+The instructions for the test explain how to evaluate the results (see the first page of the link just given).
+However, if the results are somewhat inconclusive then you could give the student our Pre-Algebra placement test.
+If that seems too simple for him/her then it’s probably best to go ahead and sign up for our Algebra 1 Free Trial, especially if the student is 13 or older.

-Mathematically, geometry and algebra 2 can be done in either order.
-However, if a student is in 10th grade or higher, it is probably better to take geometry first for standardized testing reasons.
-Most public schools will offer geometry after algebra 1, then offer algebra 2.
+Mathematically, Geometry and Algebra 2 can be done in either order.
+However, if a student is in 10th grade or higher, it is probably better to take Geometry first for standardized testing reasons.
+Most public schools will offer Geometry after Algebra 1, then offer Algebra 2.
 For this reason, we officially recommend taking Geometry after Algebra 1.
-Note that algebra 1 is a prerequisite for geometry and algebra 2, though, and the placement tests for geometry and algebra 2.
-Of course, since we offer a free trial for every single one of our courses, we recommend that you take advantage of that option if you have any qualms about placement. back to top
+Note that Algebra 1 is a prerequisite for Geometry and Algebra 2.
+Of course, since we offer a Free Trial for every single one of our courses, we recommend that you take advantage of that option if you have any qualms about placement.

-The best way to tell is to have him/her take our pre-calculus placement test.
-Your child will need to have taken - and done reasonably well in—algebra 1, geometry, and algebra 2 courses first, though.
-Also, don’t forget about our free trial option.
-This is another valuable way to give you a sense for whether your student is ready for this or any other grade level. back to top
+The best way to tell is to have him/her take our Pre-Calculus placement test.
+Your student will need to have taken - and done reasonably well in - Algebra 1, Geometry, and Algebra 2 courses first, though.
+Also, don’t forget about our Free Trial option.

 What if I purchase the wrong math level for my student?